What can MEPs help with?

-However, there are some matters I simply cannot get involved with because I have no power to usefully do so.
-As an MEP, I am not in a position to help with the following matters:
+However, there are some matters MEPs simply cannot get involved with because the have no power to usefully do so.
+MEPs are not in a position to help with the following matters:

 - Legal issues (including matters concerning the European Court of Human Rights or Human Rights generally);